waikato-datamining/image-dataset-converter/plugins/from-storage.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None) --skip                Disables the plugin, removing it from the pipeline.
+                        The custom name to use for the logger, uses the plugin name by default (default: None) -s STORAGE_NAME, --storage_name STORAGE_NAME
-                        (default: False)
+                        The name of the object to retrieve from internal storage. (default: None)
 ```